-We have applied the above algorithm to three real life datasets from the UCI repository [4].
-In all the three cases we have found some sets of logical rules describing the data.
+We have applied the above algorithm to several real life datasets from the UCI repository [5].
+In all the cases we have found some sets of logical rules describing the data.
 The rule sets (in fact decision trees) which after sorting got to the beginning of the state list were very similar to the best known logical description of that data.
-In addition some alternative sets have been found for each analyzed dataset.
+Several alternative sets have been found for each analyzed dataset.
+The notation d(,vnnn) used in the rules means the square of euclidean distance to the vector nnn).